-Student Services Standard 2: The program or institution provides academic and personal advising and counseling, as well as assistance in understanding DHS regulations.
+Student Services Standard 2: The program or institution provides academic and personal advising and counseling, as well as assistance in understanding immigration regulations.
 Such advice and assistance are provided in a timely and accurate manner by qualified individuals.

-The program or institution must provide students with sufficient numbers of advisers who have training appropriate to their job descriptions.
-Students are made aware of how and where to access advisers.
-(See Administrative and Fiscal Capacity, Standard 4)
+The program or institution must provide students with sufficient numbers of advisors who have training appropriate to their job descriptions.
+Students are made aware of how and where to access advisors.
+(See Administrative and Fiscal Capacity Standard 4)

-Personal counseling includes helping students adjust to living in the new country by providing information, explanations, and clarification of documents, nonacademic procedures, and routines.
-Counselors must listen carefully to students and help them solve problems and cope with culture shock and emergencies.
+Personal counseling includes helping students adjust to the learning environment.
+For students from outside the country, it includes helping students adjust to living in the new country by providing information and clarification of documents as well as nonacademic procedures and routines.
+Counselors must listen carefully to students and help them solve problems that may arise.

 Academic counseling includes providing students with comprehensible written information about program or institutional academic policies and procedures including placement, attendance, advancement, and dismissal.
-It also includes helping international students understand the U.S. system of education and academic behavior.
+It includes orienting students to the system of education used by the host institution, especially if different from familiar.
+Programs preparing students for academic study in another country help students to understand the system of education in the destination country and to develop academic skills important to ensure success.

-Immigration assistance includes helping students achieve informed compliance with immigration regulations.
+Immigration assistance includes helping students from other countries achieve informed compliance with immigration regulations.
+Good practices include having an advising staff who remain informed of any applicable regulations and laws.
 If the program or institution cannot provide such assistance, it must refer students to other qualified professionals, services, or programs.
-(See Recruiting)
+(See Recruiting).